An extensive lineup of programs supporting first time buyers

 10% on the portion between $500,000 and $1.5 million

-For example, buying a $1.5-million home now requires a $125,000 down payment, significantly lower than the previous $300,000 required for uninsured mortgages.
+For example, buying a $1.5-million home now requires a $125,000 minimum down payment, significantly lower than the previous $300,000 (20%) required for a purchase price above $1,000,000.

 5% on the first $500,000 of the home price